 Aimar Pérez Galí has a degree in Contemporary Dance from the Amsterdam School of Arts.
 He has completed the Master in Critical Theory and Museum Studies (Independent Studies Program) at the Barcelona Museum of Contemporary Art / Autonomous University of Barcelona.
 His artistic practice navigates between choreography, research, writing and teaching.
 Since 2014 he has been teaching at the Higher Conservatory of Dance of the Barcelona Theater Institute in the field of choreographic composition and since 2019 he is part of the management team as Head of the specialty of Dance Pedagogy.

-His latest choreographic works are the performative lecture Sweating the speech: a naked criticism, The Touching Community, epic and the work for elementary schools said finger.
+His latest choreographic works are the performative lecture Sweating the speech: a naked criticism, The Touching Community, epic and the work for elementary schools, dit dit.
 He has published Sudando el discourse / sweating the discourse (2015), Lo tocante (Ed.
 Album, 2018) and Cuadernos sobre el tocar (Centro de Arte La Panera, 2020) together with Jaime Conde-Salazar.

 Reinaldo Ribeiro is trained as an actor by the ESBA (Brazilian School of Arts) and as a dancer and interpreter by the Contemporary Dance Workshop of the San Martín Theater in Buenos Aires-Argentina.
 He is taking the Master’s Degree in Performing Practices and Visual Culture at UCLM (University of Castilla-La Mancha in collaboration with the Reina Sofía Museum).
 In his current artistic practices, he is interested in the question of the black body, identity, hybrid bodies, in the practices that confront and dissociate themselves from colonial Western thought.